zzzprojects/learn-orm/tutorials/ef-core-with-android/remote-database.md

 <img src="images/remote-database-3.png">

-In the Create a new ASP.NET Core Web Application dialog, confirm that .NET Core and ASP.NET Core 3.1 is selected.
+In the Create a new ASP.NET Core Web Application dialog, confirm that .NET Core and ASP.NET Core 3.1 are selected.
 Select the API template and click Create.

 ### Install EF Core